mbujs/isomorphic-angular/README.md

 * Adding annotations - How do we add custom annotations?
 How does the server read annotations?
 * Server rendering - How much of Angular core can we re-use?
 * Stuff outside Angular - Assuming we can get Angular core to do the bulk of rendering and we can re-use the router to some degree, what would be left to implement on the server to get this working with Express, Hapi, etc.
+* Research Ember FastBoot - It is clear how React does server rendering, but we should do research into the low level details of Ember's server rendering solution to see how they solved some of these problems.

 ## Logistics